Gertrude Yorkes: As a fugitive/death

 The second volume finds Gert fighting under Nico's command, still dating Chase.
-Meanwhile, one of her parents' old time machines appears in the new Hostel carrying a black-haired, physically fit woman without glasses, claiming to be Gert from the future; this version of Gert grew up to become the leader of the Avengers under the alias Heroine.
-Heroine warns the Runaways of Victor Mancha, a dormant teenage threat that will grow up to kill every hero under the alias "Victorious".
+Meanwhile, one of her parents' old time machines appears in the new Hostel carrying a black-haired, physically fit woman without glasses, claiming to be Gert from the future; this version of Gert grew up and became the leader of the Avengers under the alias Heroine.
+Heroine warns the Runaways of Victor Mancha, a dormant teenage threat who will grow up to kill every hero under the alias "Victorious".
 The future Gert dies in Chase's arms without being able to finish saying, "I love you."
 The team fights and defeats Ultron, and Victor rewrites his programming and claims that he is free of Ultron's influence.
 Nico invites him to join the team.
-Shortly after the runaways' trip to New York City, a new Pride reveals a kiss shared between Chase and Nico to Gert; Gert is distraught and the Runaways begin to deteriorate; Molly gets kidnapped and Old Lace physically attacks Nico.
+Shortly after the Runaways' trip to New York City, a new Pride reveals a kiss shared between Chase and Nico to Gert; Gert is distraught and the Runaways begin to deteriorate; Molly gets kidnapped and Old Lace physically attacks Nico.
 Gert and Nico are able to put aside their differences long enough to rescue Molly from the new Pride, but during the rescue, Gert takes a dagger in the stomach to save Chase.
 In her final moments, Gert transfers empathic control of Old Lace to Chase, ensuring the dinosaur would live.
 Gert dies in Chase's arms, having forgiven Chase for kissing Nico.
 Her last words, are her lamenting that the older version of her never told Chase how she felt, she then dies without finishing saying "I love you."